Conditional Expectation Bounds with Applications in Cryptography

 Let $F$ be a function from $\{0,1\}^*$ to $\{0,1\}^*$.
 Define the {\em auxiliary function} of $F$ to be $\olf(x)=( 1^{|x|},F(x)),$ where $1^{|x|}$ is the unary representation of the input length.
-Auxiliary functions are convenient when defining weakly and strongly one-way functions because they make public to an adversary attempting to invert $F$ information about the length of a preimage.
+Auxiliary functions are convenient when defining weakly and strongly one-way functions because they inform an adversary attempting to invert $F$ what the length of the preimage is.
 It is reasonable to suppose that an adversary would have this information.

 We will take a probabilistic approach where the arguments of $F$ are uniformly distributed random bit strings $X_n\in\{0,1\}^n$ and $Y_n=F(X_n)$. $Y_n$ may not be uniformly distributed; indeed, it need not have a fixed length for a given $n$.